 There’s a big difference between not very hot and not at all hot when it comes to your home’s heating system.
 If your furnace isn’t producing even warm air, you likely have an issue with the pilot light or ignition.
 This could be problematic, especially if the furnace is continually trying to create warm air and failing.

 In this instance, we suggest you give our team a call right away to ensure that nothing dangerous is going on.
-It’s likely best to shut off the system while we work on troubleshooting or getting a service expert your way.
+After that, it’s likely best to shut off the system while we work on troubleshooting or getting a service expert your way.

 7 – Turning On & Off Frequently

-If you’re noticing an on-again, off-again problem with your furnace, this likely has to do with improper air flow coming from or into the system.
-Since your furnace works on a forced air system that requires cycled air from within your home to push heated air through the vents, you should first check if air intake vents are blocked or otherwise obstructed.
+Suppose you’re noticing an on-again, off-again problem with your furnace.
+In that case, this likely has to do with improper airflow coming from or into the system.
+Since your furnace works on a forced-air system that requires cycled air from within your home to push heated air through the vents, you should first check if air intake vents are blocked or otherwise obstructed.